Sea Fishing Opportunities in Co. Wicklow, Ireland

 Access, Accommodation and Activities

 As a tourist destination access to Co.
-Wicklow couldn’t be quicker or easier with the main car ferry ports of Dublin and Dunlaoghaire 45 minutes to the north and Rosslare one hour south.
+Wicklow couldn’t be quicker or easier with the main car ferry ports of Dublin 45 minutes to the north and Rosslare one hour south.
 Of course there is Dublin airport, regular trains run along the coast between Dublin and Wexford linking on to Belfast, and there is a good commuter bus service.

 Quality hotels, B/B’s, guest houses, country homes, and caravan/camping parks are dotted all over the county many of which are angler friendly.
 For the traveling sea angler booking accommodation the towns of Arklow, Wicklow, or Greystones would probably be the best bet.